There is something deeply satisfying about biting into a crispy fish burger.

 Step-by-Step Instructions

-Pat dry the fish fillets with a paper towel.
-Season with smoked paprika, garlic powder, salt, and black pepper.
+Season both sides with smoked paprika, garlic powder, salt, and black pepper.

 Dip back into the egg.